List of Rehabs in Arkansas

 State and Local Resources

-- The Department of Human Services provides mental health and addiction services to residents with limited incomes.
+- The Department of Human Services provides mental health and addiction services to low-income residents.
 Some services include assessments, individual or group counseling, family counseling, substance abuse counseling, and other services.

 - The Arkansas PDMP is an electronic database of all the controlled prescriptions dispensed at pharmacies across the state.
 These programs help prevent ‘doctor shopping,’ prescription drug abuse, and overdose.
 In addition, it helps curb the misuse and abuse of controlled substances.